broadinstitute/Aneuploidy_dependencies/README.md

 # Uri_paper_MK

-**Scripts for generating the figures in Uri's first draft of his manuscript**
+**Scripts for generating the figures in Uri's first draft of his manuscript + plots for reviewers' comments**

 *FIGURE X* and *Supplementary Extended Data Figure X* notebooks match up with the first draft of Uri's manuscript